scirate/scirate/README.markdown

 rails server
 ```

-You should now have a working local copy of Scirate!
+You should now have a working local copy of SciRate!
 However, you'll also want some papers to fiddle with.

 ## Populating the database